Master of Science in Management

 Though many current and past students have work experience, which is advantageous in subsequent job search and placement, it is not required for admission into this program.
 Students in this program have varied work backgrounds and different levels of experience.
 We review the entire portfolio when considering your application.

 The admissions committee reviews each application for undergraduate transcripts, standardized scores (GMAT/ GRE, TOEFL if necessary), relevant work experience, two letters of recommendation, the statement of purpose essay and relevant extracurricular involvement.
 We will use your statement of purpose as your writing sample; you do not need to submit a separate writing sample.

 Can I send my application information to the department for an evaluation before I apply?

-The academic advisor and academic director of the program welcome queries but cannot review application materials and 'pre-admit' students to the program before the complete application is submitted and reviewed by the admissions committee.
+The academic services administrator and academic director of the program welcome queries but cannot review application materials and 'pre-admit' students to the program before the complete application is submitted and reviewed by the admissions committee.